fujoshik/CatalogAPI/README.md

 # CatalogAPI
-Web API for catalog with items
+Web API for creating a catalog with items using MongoDB for a database